SmaCCRefactoring/SmaCC/SmaCC-Development.package/SmaCCCharacterEdge.class/README.md

-SmaCCCharacterEdge is a SmaCCEdge for Character transitions
+SmaCCCharacterEdge is a SmaCCEdge for Characters.